acm-ndsu/Byte-le-2024/docs/source/getting_started.rst

 Make sure to uninstall the visual studio version of python if you have visual studio installed.
 You can do this by re-running the installer and unselecting the python development kit then clicking update.

-We recommend running a Python version between 3.10 and 3.11.
+We require using Python version 3.11.

 You can use any text editor or IDE for this competition, but we recommend Visual Studio Code.